genilab/genilab.github.io/PROJECTS.md

 ## Projects

 The Generative Intelligence Lab is a group of builders dedicated to the research-driven development of Generative Intelligence Systems.
 We support rapid experimentation with GenAI-powered, multidisciplinary research applications.

+We host a list of use cases that we are promoting as exercises:

+* [Industry Use Cases](./EXERCISES.md): provides a list of compiled ideas related to industry use cases.
+These prospective projects are rooter in practical concepts of Generative Intelligent System, like Prompt

-We are actively looking for new [Project Ideas](JOIN.md#project-ideas) from Research Collaborators and Industry Partners!
-Please, reach out to Dr. Koch if you are willing to collaborate with us.
+Moreover, We are actively looking for new [Project Ideas](JOIN.md#project-ideas) from Research Collaborators and Industry Partners!
+Reach out to Dr. Koch if you are willing to collaborate with us.

 ![GenI-Lab Activities](./images/genilab-activities.png)